Three-dimensional simulations of spatiotemporal instabilities in a magneto-optical trap: Simulation method and

-\leftskip=-3cm\rightskip=0.15cm is the Zeeman shift defined previously, and
+\leftskip=-3cm\rightskip=0.15cm $\mu_q$ is the Zeeman shift defined previously; and

-is the total beam intensity that a single 2-level transition receives, which is observed to be generally different for all three ($\sigma^-$, $\pi$ and $\sigma^+$) due to $p_{\alpha,q}^\pm$.
-Because this intensity enters into scattering cross-sections, the beam cross-saturation effect gets naturally introduced into our model.
-In the section on attenuation, we will mention a difficulty (luckily, solvable) that is encountered by having this effect included.
+is the total beam intensity that a single 2-level transition receives, which is observed to be generally different for all three ($\sigma^-$, $\pi$, and $\sigma^+$) due to $p_{\alpha,q}^\pm$.
+Because this intensity enters into scattering cross sections, the beam cross-saturation effect gets naturally introduced into our model.
+In the section on attenuation, we mention a difficulty (luckily, solvable) that is encountered by having this effect included.

 \leftskip=0.25cm